The Tartan (Carnegie Mellon University): Sports

-Pillbox
+pillbox

-Pillbox is The Tartan's arts, living, and entertainment section.
-As an insert accompanying the broadsheet, it has its own comics editor in addition to a section editor.
-Pillbox covers the latest restaurant openings in the Oakland, Shadyside, and Squirrel Hill neighborhoods, campus fashion, on-campus concerts, dramatic performances, and organizations.
-It also contains music and movie reviews, and larger feature articles that encompass a greater scope.
+"Pillbox" is The Tartan's arts, living, and entertainment section.
+As an insert accompanying the broadsheet pillbox covers the latest restaurant openings in the Oakland, Shadyside, and Squirrel Hill neighborhoods, campus fashion, on-campus concerts, dramatic performances, and campus life.
+It also contains music and movie reviews, original creative writing, comics, and larger feature articles that encompass a greater scope.

 The second section of the paper has undergone several iterations, especially in the past 15 years.
 In the 1980s, the subsections included Features and Diversions.
 Features contained information on student living, campus life, and city life.
 Diversions focused specifically on Arts and Entertainment.
 At this time the second section was also a broadsheet.
 In 2000, as part of the newspaper's redesign several changes were made.
 Since the lines between Features and Diversions were already blurred, they were merged into an Arts and Living Section.
 SciTech and Business made up another subsection.
-Eventually Business was discontinued, and Arts and Living became a tabloid section, Pillbox.
+Eventually, Business was discontinued, and Arts and Living became a tabloid section, pillbox.

-Comics

-There is a comics section in Pillbox, with many student-drawn comics and a few syndicated comics.
+In 2022, the stylization of the section's title was changed from all-caps "PILLBOX" to all-lowercase "pillbox".

 Staff

-The staff of The Tartan comprises two major levels, the Editorial Staff and regular staff.
+The staff of The Tartan is organized into two major levels, the Editorial Staff and regular staff.

 Editorial Staff

-The Editorial Staff constitutes the core of The Tartan's contributors, making decisions about the articles, photographs, and art pieces submitted by the regular staff.
+The Editorial Staff constitutes the core of The Tartan's contributors, making decisions about the material submitted by the regular staff.
 The Editorial Staff is divided into editors and managers.
 Editors deal directly with the assigning, production, and processing of content, while managers coordinate their staffs to provide a service to the publication.

-As a general rule, people are voted into the Editorial Staff by their peers.
+It is the responsibility of members of the Editorial Staff to contribute to an opinion piece each week marked "From the Editorial Board.
+People are voted into the Editorial Staff by their peers.

-Editorial Board

-The Editorial Board is a subgroup of the Editorial Staff, charged with formulating and communicating the newspaper's formal opinion every week.
-Each issue contains between one and three editorials, marked "From the Editorial Board," all of which are written by Editorial Board members and vetted by the entire Board before publication.
-The Board is appointed by the Editor-in-Chief and approved by a majority vote of the Editorial Staff.

-Regular Staff
+Regular staff

 Students are considered a junior staff writer after joining the newspaper.
-After contributing to six issues or having two published articles in each of two separate sections, the student becomes a full staff writer.
-After a year of regular contribution, the staff writer is eligible to become a senior staff writer (a position which confers no tangible benefits, but senior staff do get their names in the masthead each week).
+After contributing one article to each section or five articles to a single section, the student becomes a full staff writer.

-Events and controversies